alexzaitsev/hampi/README.md

 # Hampi
 Hampi is a Facebook bot that helps you to track your favourite news in Twitter.
+You can subscribe to any phrase or hashtag and Hampi will deliver new tweets that meet your patters each hour.

 ![Cover](https://github.com/alexzaitsev/hampi/blob/master/fb_cover.jpg)